Research posture

 Tools hub

-Simple educational tools will remain public.
-Advanced wrappers, AI chats, simulations and saved workflows are planned for authenticated members.
+Simple educational tools remain public.
+Advanced wrappers, AI chats, simulations and saved workflows are reserved for authenticated members or collaborative projects.

 Latest signals